 All Year 10 and Year 11 pupils will benefit from:

-- The Make Year 10 Count initiative which aims to prepare students for college application and future choices using a combination of special events, PSHE lessons, assemblies and individual discussions
+- The Make Year 10 Count initiative which aims to prepare pupils for college application and future choices using a combination of special events, PSHE lessons, assemblies and individual discussions

-- A trip to a local Sixth-Form college for all Year 10 students to give them a taster of post-16 education
+- A trip to a local Sixth-Form college for all Year 10 pupils to give them a taster of post-16 education

-- An organised programme of presentations from different post-16 providers introducing students to a wide variety of different types of provision
+- An organised programme of presentations from different post-16 providers introducing pupils to a wide variety of different types of provision

 - A Pathways Day where pupils are supported to complete their applications

 In addition, we recognise that some pupils may want or need additional support from our school Careers lead or other members of staff.
 Targeted events will be held for these pupils.

 At the end of Year 9, pupils and parents are asked to make a guided choice regarding their GCSE subjects.
 In preparation for this important decision, pupils will all receive:

 - A series of Pathways preparation lessons encouraging them to reflect on their future plans and the factors which ought to be influencing their decisions

 - A series of extended assemblies where different subjects describe their KS4 Curriculum offer